-- All critical business units' readiness via BCM mock drills have been tested at our alternative work sites. - Doha Bank staff are trained on business continuity and Crisis Management scenario handling. - Business critical applications are tested as part of DR drills (i.e. enabling the application from DR site) - All critical applications source codes are protected via Escrow process outside the country. - Emergency Communication tool is available for crisis communications. - Emergency Communication tool is available for crisis communications. - Business Interruptions Insurance in place to protect our business against catastrophic events.
+- 1. All critical business units' readiness via BCM mock drills have been tested at our alternative work sites. - 2.
+Doha Bank staff are trained on business continuity and Crisis Management handling. - Business critical applications are tested as part of DR drills (i.e, enabling the application from DR site) - 4.
+All critical applications source codes are protected via Escrow process outside the country. - 5.
+Emergency Communication tool is available for crisis communications.

+Business Interruption (BI) insurance has been obtained to protect our business losses against catastrophic events.